 Cross-border teleworking

-Starting from 1 July 2023, teleworking across the border could affect your social insurance position.
-As from that date, the transition rules will cease to apply, and the EU will go back to using the normal European rules to determine the applicable legislation .
+Effective 1 July 2023, teleworking across the border could affect your social insurance position.
+As from that date, the transition ceased to apply, and the EU went back to using the normal European rules to determine the applicable legislation .

 Are you an employer?
 And would you like to request an exception to the European rules on applicable legislation for your employees?